TelegramJackpot/telegram-jackpot-smart-jackpot/README.md

 [![toncli](https://img.shields.io/badge/for%20use%20with-toncli-green)](https://github.com/disintar/toncli)
 [![TON](https://img.shields.io/badge/based%20on-TON-blue)](https://ton.org/)

-TON based smart contract, that can be used to play a lottery.
+Blockchain based smart contract, that can be used to play a lottery.

 ### Setup guide